saftacatalinmihai/blog-hugo/content/posts/vsps.md

 The implementation also guides the graph design by surfacing some paths I haven't thought of before - especially error cases, edge cases, etc.
 But I always have a running system, even if it is not fully implemented.

+At the same time I want to combine this woth the feeling of freedom and speed of drawing diagrams like I do for my day job as a software architect.
+I work a lot with DrawIO and I like having the ability to quickly iterate, duplicate parts of the diagram, mix and match various ideas to show various options for designs.
+I want to be able to do the same but with real, running software.

 This is a highly experimental project that I've been working on in my (very limited) spare time, but I think it has potential.

 If you are interested in this project, please reach out to me.
 I would love to hear your thoughts on it.